Common Cold

 Immunizations

-Below is a table of recommended vaccines for all students.
+Below is a table of recommended vaccines for most adults under age 65.
+You can look at your childhood immunization records to see if you are missing any of the recommended immunizations.
 Recommendations are based on Ontario's routine immunization schedule.
-It is also recommended that you have easy access to your immunization records.
+Call us to make an appointment if you missed any of your childhood immunizations and/or need adult immunization.
+We recommend that you have easy access to your immunization records.
 If you don't have a copy of your immunizations records, contact your local public health department for help.
+If you are travelling, more vaccines may be recommended.
+Contact a travel clinic to make a consultation.

 | Name of vaccine | Recommendations |